-I am currently a PhD scholar with the UCD School of History writing a dissertation on Political engagement, organisation and communication in a post-conflict polity: a study of the transition from Civil War to parliamentary democracy in County Kerry, 1923 – 1933 under the supervision of Professor Diarmaid Ferriter.
+I recently completed a PhD with the UCD School of History writing a dissertation titled Electioneering, party organisation and political discourse in post-Civil War County Kerry, 1923-1933 under the supervision of Professor Diarmaid Ferriter.

-My research is funded by the Irish Research Council (research.ie) through its Employment-Based Programme.
-More information here: http://research.ie/funding/ebp/?f=postgraduate
+My research was funded by the Irish Research Council through its Employment-Based Programme.
+More information here: Irish Research Council

 Here is a brief summary of my research topic: